apache/celix/dependency_manager/README.md

 ## Introduction

-The Dependency Manager contains a static library which can be iuse to manage (dynamic) services on a higher abstraction level in a declarive style.
+The Dependency Manager contains a static library which can be used to manage (dynamic) services on a higher abstraction level in a declarative style.
 The Apache Celix Dependency Manager is inspired by the [Apache Felix Dependency Manager](http://felix.apache.org/documentation/subprojects/apache-felix-dependency-manager.html).

 ## Components